 The ever changing Wikitravel page on Venice is a great selection of partial and personal views on the city.
 Your mileage may vary depending on who has edited it today, but it’s always worth a peek!

 This privately run portal offers a good photo tour, links to museums and a restaurant guide among other attractions.

-What’s the best time of year for you to go to Venice?
+What’s the best time of year for you to enjoy your Venice apartment rental?
 See also our special page devoted to Venetian weather, tides and seasons, but here are some quick links.
 The Weather.com site gives you a month by month overview of temperatures and rainfall.
 If you want to know what the weather is doing in Venice today, or this week, see the Weather Underground site.
 It even supplies historical weather information.
 You could choose a day in the middle of your holiday and check the records for the last few years.
 Gaisma.com can give you sunrise and sunset times in Venice for today and the months ahead.
 Tidal predictions for today come from the municipal centre devoted to this peculiarly Venetian focus of attention.